lacclab/traces-of-ling-knowledge/README.md

-# l2-surprisal
+Analyses for the paper "Eye Movement Traces of Linguistic Knowledge in Native and Non-Native Reading".

-Analyses for the paper "Eye Movement Traces of Linguistic Knowledge"
+TODO: Add citation.